lowRISC/opentitan/hw/dv/sv/mem_model/doc/index.md

 The memory model UVC models a memory device which any host interface can read from or write to.
 It is implemented as a `uvm_object`, and instantiates an associative array of bytes `system_memory`.
-This class is paramterized by both the address width and the data width, and creates two `typedefs` to represent both, `mem_addr_t` and `mem_data_t`.
+This class is parameterized by both the address width and the data width, and creates two `typedefs` to represent both, `mem_addr_t` and `mem_data_t`.
 The `mem_model` class has four main functions, which are detailed below.